akaigoro/FlowActors/Readme.md

 The code was minimized in order to let reader programmer to use it as a starting point for further development.
 As a result, it has some important restrictions: Publisher can serve only one Subscriber at a time;
 Subscriber has room for only one incoming message.
-Those who prefer to use full-featured implementations, can look at more developed (but still compact) [Dataflow For Java] [5] framework].
+Those who prefer to use fully featured implementation, can look at more developed (but still compact) [Dataflow For Java] [5] framework.

 [1]: https://www.baeldung.com/java-9-reactive-streams
 [2]: https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html